 With an immigration issue as particular and delicate as the O-1 visa, it pays to be prepared.
-The best way to make sure that your evidence is solid and your case is waterproof is to hire an immigration attorney to handle the specifics.
+The best way to make sure that your evidence is solid and your case is waterproof will be to hire an immigration attorney to handle the specifics.
 From analyzing the O-1 processing time to making sure that your case is supported by the best evidence, a qualified attorney is invaluable to O-1 applicants.

 To get in touch with one of our attorneys, you can complete this contact form and schedule a consultation with our office today.